|

 records of 1999.

-received outstanding critical acclaim and was recently selected as one of last
+received outstanding critical acclaim and was selected as one of the

 year's ten best CD's by JAZZIZ Magazine.